-We would like to wish all our patients a great Easter break.
-Please note we are closed bank holiday Friday 14th April and bank holiday Monday 17th April 2017.
-Our normal opening hours will resume on Tuesday 18th April.
+We would like to wish all our patients a great Easter break 2018.
+Please note we are closed bank holiday Friday 30th March and bank holiday Monday 2nd April.
+Our normal opening hours will resume on Tuesday 3rd April.
 See opening hours.

 The Wolverton Centre offers a full range of contraception.
 To find out which type of contraception is best for you, take a look at our comparison table to help you compare different types of contraception.
 Simply select the options you are interested in and compare them in the table.
 For more information about all the choices available

 The Wolverton Centre hosted a Sexual Health Education Seminar on 6th July 2016 which was well attended by GPs and Practice Nurses and received excellent feedback.
 The seminar included presentations relating to:- Contraception for the complex patient and four workshops relating to “Managing sexual health problems in primary care” – 1.
 Genital Dermatology 2.
 Psychosexual

 Think we could do better for our patients?
 Ever thought about becoming a “Patient Experience Volunteer” Asking patients, carers and visitors to give feedback is an important way to find out what matters to people and make improvements that really count.
 Volunteers will receive training to conduct professional research with patients that helps shape the future

 Injectable Contraception (called “Depo-Provera”) is a very reliable and convenient type of contraception.
 The injection is given every 12 weeks into the buttock.
 You might find your periods are irregular to start with, but they often disappear altogether when you have been using the injection for a few months.
 Read more When can I attend?